-The Monroe County Office of Public Integrity (OPI) was formed to fulfill a promise of greater accountability in County Government.
-Established in March of 2016, OPI serves as an independent entity that performs internal audits of County departments and conducts investigations regarding suspected unethical or illegal conduct of County employees, contractors and anyone involved with Monroe County.
+The Monroe County Office of Public Integrity (OPI) was established in March of 2016 to fulfill a promise of greater accountability in County Government.
+With a focus on fraud, waste and abuse, OPI serves as an independent entity that performs internal audits and risk assessments of County departments and The Monroe County Charter states the scope and powers of conducts investigations regarding suspected unethical or illegal conduct of County employees, contractors and anyone involved with Monroe County.